Superbstingray/UdonPlayerPlatformHook/README.md

  * [VRCSDK3-Udon](https://vrchat.com/home/download) v.2022.02.16.19.13+
  * [VRChat-Community / Merlins Udon Sharp](https://github.com/vrchat-community/UdonSharp) (v0.20.3)
  * Unity 2019.4.30f1+
+## About

-Drag & Drop solution for making players correctly follow moving Platforms / Vehicles / GameObjects in your scene when standing on them.
+* Drag & Drop solution for making players correctly follow moving Platforms / Vehicles / GameObjects in your scene when standing on them.
 Makes players "Functionally" behave as if they were parented to any GameObject they stand on.
-Behavior can be enabled or disabled based on layers.
+* Behavior can be enabled or disabled based on layers.

 ## Usage